Concerns or complaints

 A staff member is any person employed by the Department of Education, including, but not limited to teachers, principals, education assistants, cleaners, gardeners, school support staff, and public servants.
 They may work in any office location in Western Australia, including public schools, residential colleges, schools of the air, education regional offices, statewide services centre, central services, teacher registration board or training accreditation council.

 Not staff misconduct?

-If you do not think your issue is staff misconduct, go to the complaints page to find the correct area to contact.
+If you do not think your issue is staff misconduct, go to complaints to find the correct area to contact.

 How do I report staff misconduct?